Opening reception is October 5, 5-7 p.m.

 This exhibition is a retrospective of 34 posters and prints created by artists and poets collaborating via the local nonprofit, Art in Common Places.

-(September 28, 2023) Creative Liberties Artist Studios and Gallery, based on a foundation of artists helping artists, continues its season’s offerings with an all-packed October, starting with “Collaboration and Community: Art in Common Places,” October 5-28, with an opening reception on October 5, 5-7 p.m., at 927 N. Lime Avenue, Sarasota.
-This exhibition is a retrospective of 34 posters and prints created by artists and poets collaborating via the local nonprofit, Art in Common Places (AICP).
-The opening reception will feature live poetry readings.
-Jackie Cutrone will read “The Rhythm of Structure” by the late John Sims; Anne Morrison will read her poem “On the Beach,” Glenn Schudel will read “Process,” and artist Philomena Marano will read the poem by her collaborator, the late Maureen Seaton.
+(September 25, 2023) Creative Liberties Artist Studios and Galleries presents “Collaboration and Community: Art in Common Places,” October 5-28, at 927 N. Lime Avenue location.
+This exhibition is a retrospective of 34 broadsides (one-sided prints and posters) created by artists and poets collaborating via the local non-profit, Art in Common Places (AICP).
+An opening reception is October 5, 5-7 p.m., and will feature live poetry readings.
+Jackie Cutrone will read “The Rhythm of Structure” by the late John Sims; Anne Morrison will read her poem “On the Beach,” and Glenn Schudel will read “Process.”
 The founders of AICP, and many of its artist and poet members will be in attendance.
 Lite bites and refreshments will be available.

 Creative Liberties Artist Studios and Gallery was founded in November 2021 by Barbara Gerdeman and Elizabeth Goodwill, both artists and art educators.
 Goodwill explains that “more than 35 independent local artists have artwork on display or are working at our three locations.”
 She adds that Creative Liberties provides “affordable working studio spaces, display walls, emerging artist residencies, education opportunities, community outreach, and unique events—all in close proximity to the downtown center of Sarasota.”